 UNFPA: State Of World Population Report

 Each year the United Nations Population Fund (UNFPA) releases its flagship State of World Population Report.
 The UNFPA promotes the right of every man, woman and child to enjoy a life of health and equal opportunity.
-A recurring theme of each report is the importance of sexual and reproductive health and rights, gender equality, education and family planning as a means of ensuring people's well-being.
-To view the State of World Population reports click here.
+A recurring theme of each report is the importance of sexual and reproductive health and rights, gender equality and education as a means of ensuring people's well-being.
+Click here to view previous State of World Population reports.

 7 Billion People: 7 Billion Actions

 By the close of 2011, the global population will have reached 7 billion.
 Finding ways to ensure the well-being of people alive today as well as the generations that follow will require new ways of thinking and unprecedented global cooperation.
 Find out more about the 7 Billion Actions campaign here.